FACILITY 111

 Staging, text, performance: Inge-Vera Lipsius

-Sound and video design: Sonny Sharp
+Sound and video design: Sonny Lawson

-Photography: René Lazový
+Pictures: René Lazový

 Running time: 45 mins.